Brand Names: Canada

 - This drug may cause a very bad and sometimes deadly heartbeat that is not normal (long QT on ECG, torsades de pointes).
 Sometimes, this has happened in people who are not at risk for these health problems.
 Talk with your doctor.

 - The chance of a heartbeat that is not normal is higher in people with heart failure, an enlarged heart, a slow heartbeat, or low potassium or magnesium levels.
-The chance may also be higher in older people or if you abuse beer, wine, or mixed drinks.
+The chance may also be higher in older people or if you abuse alcohol.
 Talk with your doctor.

 - Before taking this drug, tell your doctor if you are taking any drugs that can raise the chance of a heartbeat that is not normal.
 There are many drugs that can do this.
 Ask your doctor or pharmacist if you are not sure.